Athetoid / Dyskinetic Cerebral Palsy

 Athetoid CP, like all cases of cerebral palsy, is caused by brain damage.
 With ADCP, the damage is usually to the cerebellum or basal ganglia (the areas of the brain which help control movement).
 Specifically, the cerebellum and basal ganglia are responsible for processing the nerve signals enabling coordinated, smooth movement, and maintaining body posture.
 Damage to these areas can lead to symptoms such as slow, random, or involuntary movements.

 Studies have shown that athetoid-dyskinetic cerebral palsy has a higher than normal association with brain damage caused by jaundice.
 When signs of jaundice are not treated immediately, brain damage can occur as a result of an increase in the amount of bilirubin in the infant’s blood.
 Eventually, jaundice can lead to a specific kind of brain damage called kernicterus, which also frequently results in hearing loss or deafness.
-Bilirubin may increase in the infant from the effect of certain medications, infections, and Rh factor blood incompatibility between the mother and baby.
+Bilirubin levels may increase as an effect of certain medications, infections, and Rh factor blood incompatibility between the mother and baby.

 Characteristics of Athetoid-Dyskinetic Cerebral Palsy